-It won’t double as more and more lower and middle income people are rationed out.
+More lower and middle income people will be rationed out.
 Unaffordable premiums and high deductibles are already taking their toll with Obamacare and employer paid health insurance.
 This is only the beginning.

 Those who have employers pay for their health insurance are really paying for it indirectly from their benefits package.
 Insurance premiums cut what employers can pay in salary.
 See how.
 Health care spending is choking income growth, consumer spending and jobs.
 It is concentrating income and wealth into the healthcare corporations and their rich owners.